geudde/attic-chest/pages/02.season-1/07.meeting-07/07.original/docs.md

 > <span class="red">Printed Material</span>

 <p class="center">
-_To My Dear Friend Edward Rushton, of Liverpool,
+_To My Dear Friend Edward Rushton, of Liverpool,<br>
-On the Recovery of His Sight,
+On the Recovery of His Sight,<br>
 By the skilful Operation of Mr. Gibson, of Manchester. _
 </p>